 Rejection of Submissions.
 Failure to conform to the requirements of subsections D, E or F of this Section shall result in the rejection of the data file(s).
 All rejected files must be corrected and resubmitted to the MHDO or its designee within 30 days.

 Replacement of Data Files.
-A manufacturer may replace data submitted to the MHDO with updated data within 90 days of the updated information becoming available.
+A reporting entity may replace data submitted to the MHDO with updated data within 90 days of the updated information becoming available.
 Any replacements after this period must be approved by the MHDO.

 Reporting Specifications.
 For each drug product NDC indicated in the MHDO notice, the reporting entity must report the following data.

-Manufacturer Report for New Drugs
+Data related to sales volume, acquisition volume, revenue, acquisition amount, and rebates should be provided net of returns.